Lothair I: Death and aftermath

 In 855 he became seriously ill, and despairing of recovery renounced the throne, divided his lands among his three sons, and on 23 September entered the monastery of Prüm, where he died six days later.
 He was buried at Prüm, where his remains were found in 1860.
 It was at Prüm that Lothair was most commemorated.

 The same year, Lothair's kingdom was divided between his three sons in a deal called the Treaty of Prüm: the eldest, Louis II, received Italy and the title of emperor; the second, Lothair II, received Lotharingia; the youngest, Charles, received Provence.

 Family

-He married Ermengarde of Tours in 821, who died in 851.
+Lothair married Ermengarde of Tours in 821, who died in 851.